-KelSie Biotech, LLC (“KelSie”) is a Single Purpose Colorado Limited Liability Company headquartered in Boulder, CO.
+KelSie Biotech, Inc (“KelSie”) is headquartered in Boulder, CO.
 The Company was formed to pursue the research and commercial opportunities contemplated in its Worldwide Licensing Agreement with Colorado Can, LLC (dba Sievers Biotech).
 This Agreement grants to KelSie, Sievers Biotech’s Technology and Intellectual Property including patent rights related to the commercial development and use of its Bubble Drying Process, Sublingual Wafer, and Dry Powder Inhalable Products.
 These include but are not limited to the formulation and sale of other finished products, and the right to sublicense said technology and Intellectual Property.

 SENIOR MANAGEMENT TEAM

 Ben has held multiple executive positions most recently including Chief Operations Operator for a publicly held life-sciences company.
 As COO, Ben was responsible for the continued development and success of the corporate strategy, with a focus on overseeing the organizational structure and workflow.
 He contributed to the overarching vision and led planning across the manufacturing, retail, training, and product development divisions.

 Among Ben’s prior experiences, he implemented and oversaw operations across multiple states, while improving training, data collection and creating analytics software.
 He oversaw the construction and operations of multiple $200MM particle accelerator-based cancer therapy centers, managed product expansion for biomedical instrumentation, and conducted in-depth research and development on ion thrusters for the National Aeronautics and Space Administration (NASA).

 Ben has a B.S in Mechanical Engineering from Colorado State University and is a Project Management Professional (PMP).
 He holds two patents related to flow cytometry and bio/environmental containment.

 President & COO